jasonli-git/housing-intelligence/ROADMAP.md

 ### Decisions this version needs from the user

-Two are expensive to reverse and are not the architect's to make alone.

-- **Hosted inference is a change to SPEC, not only to ARCHITECTURE.** The AI and Evaluation Philosophy section specifies a *local* LLM and gives RAM efficiency as part of the rationale.
-Milestone 12 keeps every other constraint in that section intact — packets only, explanation not chat, model choice from measurement, the API still never runs a model ([ARCHITECTURE.md](ARCHITECTURE.md) #6) — but "local" would no longer be true.
-[SPEC.md](SPEC.md) is only edited when the user asks; until then Milestone 12 is planned against a spec it contradicts, and that is recorded here rather than resolved quietly.
+- **Hosted inference — settled 2026-09-01, [SPEC.md](SPEC.md) amended to v1.1.**
+  Hosted by default, local runtime retained as a working fallback.
+An earlier version of this section said Milestone 12 contradicted the specification; that was wrong.
+  Principle 8 already required the AI layer to be replaceable and named Gemini and DeepSeek among the providers the platform must not depend on, so the amendment was narrow rather than a change of philosophy: the evaluation obligation was widened from local models to every candidate, the diagrams were relabelled, and the loss of reproducible generation was written down as an accepted trade.
+Every other constraint is unchanged — packets only, explanation not chat, model choice from measurement, and the API still never runs a model ([ARCHITECTURE.md](ARCHITECTURE.md) #6).
 - **Milestone 16 reverses the no-map-library decision.** The current choropleth is inline SVG rendered from our own GeoJSON, chosen deliberately.
 An extruded map means a WebGL renderer and a vector-tile format for anything below county level.
 It is a